DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R 338.611 Licensure by endorsement; speech-language pathologist.

 Rule 11.
-(1) An applicant for a license by endorsement as a speech-language
+(1) An applicant for licensure by endorsement shall satisfy the requirements of

-pathologist shall submit the required fee and a completed application on a form provided
+(a) Provide the required fee and a completed application on a form provided by the

-accredited educational program that satisfies the standards adopted by the board under R
+accredited educational program that satisfies the standards adopted under R 338.619(1)

 Page 3